 At the Sanctuary you can get up close and personal with the semi-wild elephants and also you can help give the elephants a bath.

 The entrance to the conservation park is free and tour operators can charge a lot of money for the tour.

 The Kenyir Elephant Conservation Village ( KECV ) was built in 2012 and covers over 256 hectares of land.
 20% of the area is developed and the rest remains untouched with the purpose of keeping the 80% area untouched for the elephants.

 The main aim of KECV is to educate the public about the elephant’s habitat and elephant behavior.
 The sanctuary will explain and show how the elephants were found, rescued, brought back to health, and finally set free.

 While at the sanctuary, you will have the opportunity to feed the elephants and get up and close personal.

 Borneo Elephant Sanctuary

-Finally, yes there is elephant sanctuaries in Malaysia but there are not at the same standard as in Chiang Mai Thailand.
-This either way gives an amazing opportunity to meet the elephants and to interact with them, just don’t ride them.
+Finally, yes there are elephant sanctuaries in Malaysia but there are not at the same standard as in Chiang Mai in Thailand.
+This, either way, gives a great opportunity to meet the elephants and to interact with them, just don’t ride them.